Email Best Practices

 From the moment you start putting together the first drafts for your email layout, keep one word in mind: simplicity.
 Keeping your design simple is the first step towards creating an email design that will work on as many devices and screen resolutions as possible.
 And by simple we mean stripping your layout of any unnecessary elements.
 Think about what the essential parts of your layout are and stick to them.
 Scrap everything that is redundant or irrelevant to the core message in your email.

 This also applies to your use of images.
 Make sure your email isn’t cluttered with images and try to limit the amount used in your design.
 Also consider your use of text: make your copy short and precise, and use short paragraphs of text so readers can easily and quickly scan through your email.
 You may want to test what the right amount of copy is for your readers and at what length engagement starts to drop off.
+Examples:

 Adapt a single-column layout